TheMody/UK_riverbank/README.md

 # Notes on First Results:
-Pretty much the same outcome whether or not the Catchment basement is included in the input prediction.

-Best Model seems to be very tiny transformer.
-64 hidden size 1 layer without catchment seems to work better
+Best Model seems to be small transformer.
+256 hidden size 4 layer.
+Linear is slightly worse: -1.4 vs -1.5 roughly Catchment basin only offers very small improvement

+# Ideas:
+- Add weather data
+- Add graph structure
+- make the model continuous (regular time steps no longer needed)
+- use an LLM to get the most out of the csv data? i.e. encode the tabular information using llm embeddings of the title + table information.